threefoldtech/info_grid/src/dashboard/deploy/dedicated_machines.md

   - A second level discount up to 60% for balance level see [Discount Levels](../../wiki/cloudunits/pricing/staking_discount_levels.md)
 - Discounts are calculated every time the grid bills by checking the available TFT balance on the user wallet and seeing if it is sufficient to receive a discount.
 As a result, if the user balance drops below the treshold of a given discount, the deployment price increases.

 ## Usage

-- See list of all dedicated node on `Dedicated Nodes` tab on the portal.
+- See list of all dedicated node on `Dedicated Machines` tab on the portal.

     ![ ](../img/dedicated_machines.png)